Travelling from Philadelphia to Rome: what you need to know

 Leonardo da Vinci-Fiumicino Airport (FCO)

-Travelling to the centre by public transport typically takes 50 minutes.
+Getting there on public transport takes about 50 minutes.

-Consider staying in a hotel close to FCO if you're coming in on a late flight from Philadelphia to Rome.
-Check in to one of these accommodation options and skip the long transfer:
+The last thing you need is a lengthy journey to your hotel if you're arriving on a late flight from Philadelphia to Rome.
+Reserve one of these accommodation options near FCO instead:

-Get your adventure underway by picking up a Leonardo da Vinci-Fiumicino Airport rental car.
-Grab a set of wheels from Surprice, RentSmart24 or Noleggiare and explore beyond Rome's main sights.
+Travel at your own pace with a Leonardo da Vinci-Fiumicino Airport rental car.
+Pick up your wheels from Surprice, RentSmart24 or Noleggiare and experience more of Rome and beyond.

-Lock in the best rate by booking your vehicle from Leonardo da Vinci-Fiumicino Airport around three weeks before your departure date.
+Get the best deal by reserving your ride from Leonardo da Vinci-Fiumicino Airport about three weeks ahead of your trip.

 Ciampino-G. B. Pastine International Airport (CIA)

-The trip will take approximately 1 hour 40 minutes on public transport.
+The journey will take approximately 1 hour 40 minutes on public transport.

-After your flight from Philadelphia to Rome, tuck yourself in at a hotel close to CIA.
-These are some comfortable accommodation options that'll help you get into relaxation mode:
+After your flight from Philadelphia to Rome, rest your head at a hotel close to CIA.
+These are some comfortable options that'll help you slip into relaxation mode:

 Avoid paying extra.
-Booking your ride one week before your arrival at CIA can get you a lower rate.
+Booking your ride one week ahead of your arrival at CIA can get you a lower rate.

 Best time to go to Rome